 SliceKit: Composition and Testing (Part 2)

 In Part 1, I covered the problems SliceKit solves and the core abstraction.
-Now I want to get into the mechanics: how composition works, how you test it, and how we're convincing 100+ engineers to adopt a new framework without mandating it.
+Now I want to get into the mechanics: how composition works, how you test it, and how the iOS org is adopting a new framework without it being mandated.

 Composition in practice